 Have airlines crossed the line?

 Last week, United Airlines and US Airways raised their change fee from $150 to $200.
 Some air travelers feel they crossed a line.
 But now the ball’s in our court.
 What, if anything, can passengers do when air carriers take it too far with their fees?
 Does taking your business elsewhere do any good?
 Should the government step in?
+Please send me a note.
 As always, don’t forget to included your full name, city and daytime occupation.
 Your response could be used in my story.

 Are you following Away is Home yet?
 You should!